 Winkle has also won accolades from other film festivals, producers, directors and screenwriters around the country.
 For a short synopsis of the story, check out Richard’s Feature Scripts.
 Stay tuned for more news on “Winkle” and where the script is heading …

-Richard’s screenplay, “Bean Sprout” has already garnered several awards.
-Like “Winkle”, “Bean Sprout” is a new twist on a classic story.
-It was chosen by the Nicholl Fellowships for Screenwriting as a Quarter-Finalist (top 350 scripts out of 6,800 entries), as a “Second Rounder” at the Austin Film Festival (top 10% out of 5,800 entries), and as a Semi-Finalist at the Creative World Awards.
+Richard’s screenplay, “It’s All About the Beans” has already garnered several awards.
+Like “Winkle”, “It’s All About the Beans” is a new twist on a classic story.
+It was chosen by the Academy Awards Nicholl Fellowships as a Quarter-Finalist (top 350 scripts out of 6,800 entries), as a “Second Rounder” at the Austin Film Festival (top 10% out of 5,800 entries), and as a Semi-Finalist at the Creative World Awards.
 For a short synopsis of the story, check out Richard’s Feature Scripts.

 Short Screenplays